Rahul-kumar-modi/Questions_and_its_Answers/README.md

+Q.Multicolor website:
+ Create a multicolor website which can change color using CSS Variables

 Q. The Vowel Counter:
    You need to create a function that counts the number of vowels in a given string.
 Consider both uppercase and lowercase vowels.